cornernote/yii-embed-opencart/README.md

 ```

-## Generating Code with Gii
+## Gii

-You can use Yii's awesome code generator from your OpenCart admin, just like you can in any other Yii app!

-- Navigate to your admin `admin/index.php?route=gii`
+You can use Yii's awesome code generator from your OpenCart admin, just like you can in any other Yii app.
+Simply browse to your admin `admin/index.php?route=gii`.

+To tune the Gii configuration or security access edit `admin/yiiembed/config/main.php`.

+### PrefixModel Generator

-- Use the PrefixModel Generator to generate all your models in one action.
+Use the PrefixModel Generator to generate all your models in one action.

-- To generate models that can be used by catalog and admin set Model Path to `yiiembed.models`.
-- Select the Code Template `yiiembed` to generate models the same as ours.
+Select the Code Template `yiiembed` to generate models the same as ours.

+### ModelDoc Generator

-- Use the ModelDoc Generator to replace the phpdoc blocks in your models.
+Use the ModelDoc Generator to replace the phpdoc blocks in your models.

-- To tune the Gii configuration or security access edit `admin/yiiembed/config/main.php`.
+### Other Generators

+All the default Gii Generators including Controller Generator, Crud Generator, Form Generator, Model Generator and Module Generator are also available.

+## Notes

+### Extending and Upgrading

+The files in `catalog/yiiembed` and `admin/yiiembed` are intended to be modified by you.
+When upgrading please ensure you do not overwrite your modified yiiembed applications with the default applications.

+The files in `system/yiiembed` are intended to be in-sync with this project.
+Please avoid changing them, you can extend them if you require modifications.

 ## Examples